cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 ### Cevelop

-The [cevelop](https://www.cevelop.com/) IDE has various static analysis and refactoring / code fix tools available.
+The Eclipse based [Cevelop](https://www.cevelop.com/) IDE has various static analysis and refactoring / code fix tools available.
+For example, you can replace macros with C++ `constexprs`, refactor namespaces (extract/inline `using`, qualify name), and refactor your code to C++11's uniform initialization syntax.
+Cevelop is free to use.

 ### Qt Creator